norun9/Hybird/README.md

 ## Deployment Process

-> The following are Personal Notes
+> The following are personal notes

 ### Terraform